-If a household member ceases to reside in the unit, the family must inform MDOC within 30 calendar days.
-This requirement also applies to a family member who has been considered temporarily absent at the point that the family concludes the individual is permanently absent.
+If a household member ceases to reside in the unit, the family must inform Commerce, verbally or in writing, within 10 business days.
+This requirement also applies to a family member who has been considered temporarily absent at the point that Commerce concludes the individual is permanently absent.